- Future Students

 Full-Time

 The normal full-time semester load for each academic program is 2.50 credits except where otherwise prescribed by the schedule of studies.
-All students registered in 2.00 credits (or more) in any given semester are considered full-time.
+Students registered in 2.00 credits (or more) in any given semester are considered full-time and will be charged full-time tuition and fees.

 Part-Time

-A student who is registered in fewer than 2.00 credits in a semester is considered part-time.
+A student who is registered in fewer than 2.00 credits in a semester is considered part-time and will be billed based on the credits they are registered in for that respective semester.

 In order to ensure retention of the courses you select or to be able to add and drop courses for the registering semester, all students are required to pay a minimum non-refundable registration deposit of $200 by the registration deposit deadline.
 Your Non-Refundable Registration Deposit will be applied to your student account.
 All previous outstanding balances must be paid first or the $200 will be applied to the outstanding balance and will not be considered as a non-refundable registration deposit.
 Please review your account on WebAdvisor and consult the preferred payment methods for the registration deposit.